filecoin-project/specs/expected-consensus.md

 lookbackTickets: Winning tickets from each of the `Tipset` blocks at round N-K
 ```

-It is important to note that a miner generates two artifacts: one, a ticket from last block to prove that they have waited the appropriate delay, and two, an election proof from K blocks back (where K could be 1) to run leader election.
+It is important to note that a miner generates two artifacts: one, a ticket from derived from last block's ticket to prove that they have waited the appropriate delay, and two, an election proof from K blocks back (where K could be 1) to run leader election.

 Typically, either a miner will generate a winning ticket (see [Block Generation](#block-generation) or will hear about a new block (or multiple) by the end of a round (and start mining atop the smallest ticket of this new tipset).
 The round may also have no successful miners.